 Patients should keep in mind that porcelain will not change color due to typical teeth whitening products.
 If you are considering whitening your surrounding teeth, your dentist may recommend replacing your crowns to match as well.

 When caring for a new crown, the crowned tooth doesn’t need any special care.
-However, proper hygiene and regular visits to your dentist are necessary to prevent your tooth from decay and gum diseases.
+However, good oral hygiene and regular visits to your dentist are necessary to prevent your tooth from decay and gum diseases.
 Try to brush and floss the area where a crowned tooth meets the gum thoroughly.
 If you have porcelain-fused-to-metal crowns, avoid biting hard objects as it can provoke cracking of the porcelain.

 Enhance Your Smile With Cosmetic Dentistry